nu-childlab/Illusions/README.md

 # Illusions
-An experiment for mechanical turk; uses jspsych for HTML/CSS/Javascript
+An experiment for mechanical turk; uses jspsych for HTML/CSS/Javascript.

+This experiment does not have the configuration code from Firebase.
+In order to use it, you must make a firebase project and put the configuration in the code.
+(If you're in the childlab, the configuration info for this project is on Box.
+Look in the Illusions experiment folder for it, or get it from the illusions firebase project.)

 ## Dependencies